 The Greenland Dog originates from the coastal area of the Arctic regions of Northern Siberia Alaska, Canada and Greenland and is one of the oldest breeds in the world.
 Remains have been found in the New Siberian Islands that have been carbon dated to around 9,000 years old.
 It is known that the dog first reached Greenland with the Sarqaq people around 4,000 to 5,000 years ago.
-The breed has been known in the past by a variety of names including Eskimo Dog, Husky, Inuit Dog, Esquimaux and settled on it’s current name Greenland Dog in 2000 to fall in line with the rest of Europe where it is known as the Gronlandhund.
+The breed has been known in the past in the UK by a variety of names including Eskimo Dog, Husky, Inuit Dog, Esquimaux and settled on it’s current name Greenland Dog on 17th October 2000 to fall in line with the rest of Europe where it is known as the Gronlandhund.
 Unfortunately, due to the decline of dog-drawn transport, they have suffered a great fall in numbers since the turn of the last century.
 This trend has not been helped by the success of more domesticated and eye catching sled dog breeds such as the Alaskan Malamute, Siberian Husky and the Samoyed for racing, exploration, dog showing and as pets.

 It is believed that the first Greenland Dogs were brought into the UK in around 1750, and they were first exhibited at one of the earliest dog shows at Darlington in 1875.
 The breed was recognised by the Kennel Club at it’s foundation in 1880.